We're here to help!CALL TODAY: 954-568-3636

 David is awesome!
 Settled my case quickly and is definitely the right man for the job.
 Highly recommended.”

 Drivers in Florida trust that the highway designs city planners come up with put safety first.
 Unfortunately, even the best intentions don’t always result in truly safe streets.
 Properly designed highways and medians can help prevent accidents and related injuries, while poor designs can increase the risk of driver harms.
-After an accident on one of Florida’s highways, talk to a lawyer at the Law Offices of David I. Fuchs about your eligibility for financial compensation from the government or another party.
+After an accident on one of Florida’s highways, talk to an accident attorney at David I. Fuchs, Injury & Accident Lawyer, P.A. about your eligibility for financial compensation from the government or another party.
 Talk to us even after a single-vehicle crash, as a highway design defect could be to blame.

 Florida has several major highways and interstates running through it, including I-75, I-275, I-10, I-4, and I-95.
 In most cases, it is up to the government to design, repair, and maintain state highways.
 This must be done with due care, smart planning, and a mission to prevent foreseeable traffic hazards.
 Failure to use proper care in designing a highway can lead to many unnecessary risks, including:

 The number of defects a highway’s design can have is limitless.
 A flaw in the design can be virtually anything that presents an unreasonable risk of harm to drivers and motorcyclists.
 A risk might be unreasonable if a reasonable and prudent design team would have noticed and avoided the hazard.
 To prove these types of car accident claims, you need an experienced team of attorneys.